Call Centre Workforce Planning Using Erlang C in R language

 - Target answer time: 20 seconds

-Using the function, we can quickly see that with 11 agents and 100 calls per 30 minutes, we only have a Grade of Service of 39%, much less than the required 80%.
-Using sapply()
+Using the function, we can quickly see that with 11 agents and 100 calls per 30 minutes, the Grade of Service is only 39%, well below the required 80%.
+Using sapply(), we can see that we need just over 13 available agents.

-function ties everything together and seeks the number of agents needed to meet the required grade of service.
+The resource() function ties everything together and seeks the number of agents needed to meet the required grade of service.
 We need at least 14 available agents to answer 80% of calls within 20 seconds, which gives us an actual predicted Grade of Service of 88%.

 ## Example